 “So, I was thrilled to discover that she found a way to work productively via Zoom when in-person learning was impossible due to COVID.
 A year later, I know we did not miss a beat!
 I did not think it possible when we started virtual Alexander lessons.
 But Anne observes and communicates so well!
 Her guidance and instruction is crystal clear, and we both can witness changes in real time.
 I’m sure that whenever we get back to in-person learning, that transition will be just as smooth.”

 ”Thank you for a wonderfully informative online Master Class for Opus One Berks Chamber Choir.
 I learned a lot.
 I wish I had learned this during my 35 year career in IT.
 Sitting all day was not great and your exercises and ways of thinking would have helped me here, as well as with my singing.”

-Debbie Brooks, Opus One Choir Member and Secretary
+Debbie Brooks, Opus One Choir Member and Secretary, PA

 “As a musician and dancer with many years of movement teaching and learning, I delight in Anne’s approach to teaching the Alexander Technique.
 I have taken several of her online classes.
 She creates a safe and welcoming space, gives clear directions, responds to each individual’s needs yet keeps the classes moving, interesting and creative!
 In particular, I have gained an even deeper, delicious sense of my musculoskeletal system which has kept me feeling free and spacious!”